commercetools/nodejs/README.md

 ### SDK

 > [!WARNING]
-> These packages have been replaced by the [TypeScript SDK](https://docs.commercetools.com/sdk/typescript-sdk) is in maintenance mode as such this tool will no longer receive bug fixes, security patches, or new features.
+> These packages have been replaced by the <a href="https://docs.commercetools.com/sdk/typescript-sdk">TypeScript SDK</a> is in maintenance mode as such this tool will no longer receive bug fixes, security patches, or new features.

 | Package                                                            | Version                                                                                                   | Dependencies                                                                                                                            |
 | ------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------- |